List of Marvel Comics characters: D: Desert Ghost

-Having returned to his old ways, Xi'an leaves the team, attempting to locate the Driver on his own, though he is followed by Skullfire.
-After finding the Driver, they are attacked by Brimstone Love, leader of the Theatre of Pain.
-Xi'an joins the Theatre, returning to El Paso to steal the bodies of Zhao and his failed attempt at genetically creating X-Men with powers similar to the originals, One-Eyed Jack, Psycho K and Wingspan.

-During his initiation into the Theatre, Xi'an was forced to relive some of his most traumatic memories, fighting holographically produced villains from his past.
-As a final rite of passage he refuses the aid of his moral half and is dubbed Controller X. Using the psychic energy of the comatose Zhao, Xi'an creates a symphony of suffering and pain for the Theatre on a scale they had not seen before.
-During the performance, the team of X-Men he had created infiltrate the Theatre and rescue him.
-New X-Man and former Theatre of Pain slave La Lunatica uses her mutant ability to bring to the surface all of Xi'an's past and present misdeeds, finally balancing his turbulent psyche, reverting him to his calm and moral self.
-With this comes the revelation of all he has done and a heavy-hearted need to atone for his sins.

-Xi'an then travels with the X-Men to the mutant City-State of Halo City, where he leaves the team to open a clinic and heal people with his powers.
-He briefly rejoins his remaining Lawless brethren; Auntie Maim, Mongrel and Victor Ten Eagles, to escape The Foolkiller, a human hunting down members of the Lawless for their part in the massacre of his hometown.
+Xi'an travels with the X-Men to the mutant City-State of Halo City, where he leaves the team to open a clinic and heal people with his powers.
+He briefly rejoins his remaining Lawless brethren; Auntie Maim, Mongrel and Victor Ten Eagles, to escape Foolkiller, a human hunting down members of the Lawless for their part in the massacre of his hometown.

 With the rest of humanity, Xi'an retreats to the Savage Land as the polar ice caps begin to melt and flood the world.
 He helps to rebuild civilization, often getting in heated arguments with the surviving humans.
 His long-time friend Victor Ten Eagles attempts to help him while Morphine Somers attempts to disrupt the fragile peace within the Last Refuge, believing mutants should rule by right of genetic superiority.

-Xi'an later becomes a leading figure at the Savage Land refuge, now named the Xavier Colony.

 Bob Diamond

 Bob Diamond is a member of the Sons of the Tiger in the Marvel Universe.
 The character, created by Steve Englehart and Jim Starlin, first appeared in The Deadly Hands of Kung Fu #1 (April 1974).

-Within the context of the stories, Bob Diamond is a skilled martial artist and allies with Abe Brown, Lin Sun, Luke Cage, and Iron Fist.
+Bob Diamond is a skilled martial artist and allies with Abe Brown, Lin Sun, Luke Cage, and Iron Fist.